 Our research lab is currently analyzing the determinants of social vulnerability to compound flood events in medium-sized cities along the Platte River in Nebraska.

-A census of watershed-scale governance structures in the US
+A a typology of bottom-up, watershed-scale governance structures in the US

 Past Projects